oVirt/ovirt-site/source/ci/build-and-test-standards.html.md

       check_patch.testN.sh

-To allow running them in parallel, for starters we only support a unique script, if you want/&need any parallelized execution you should handle it yourself for now.
+To allow running them in parallel, for starters we only support a unique script, if you want/&need any parallel execution you should handle it yourself for now.

 ### Extra note on dependencies